When you own a lawn mower long enough, you will run into times when it doesn’t start. Finding the starting problem can be frustrating.

 Check the fuse on your push mower.
 The fuse is used to protect your electrical system.

-Your lawn mower uses a safety switches in its operator’s presence control system.
-The switch is designed to kill the engine when the operator lets go of the safety bar on the push mower.
+Your lawn mower uses safety switches in its operator’s presence control system.
+The switch is designed to kill the engine when the operator lets go of the safety bar (bail lever) on the push mower.

 Still Having Problems with Your Push Mower?

-There are many common problems push mower owners encounter over a mower’s lifespan.
-Every mower develops problems over its lifespan even when purchasing the top of the line mower.
+Push mower owners encounter many common problems over a mower’s lifespan.
+Every mower develops issues over its lifespan even when purchasing a top-of-the-line lawn mower.

-To help you identify causes of these problems and how to fix them, I put together this guide to help: Common Push Mower Problems & Solutions.
+To help you identify the causes of these problems and how to fix them, I put together this guide to help: Common Push Mower Problems & Solutions.